 What makes Tony Malaby (USA) one of the most sought-after saxophone players in the New York scene, is his originality and unique sound.
-From Paul Motian’s Electric Bebop Band over the Liberation Orchestra of Charlie Haden, Fred Hersh, Ches Smith, Mark Helias, Kris Davis, or Tubacello to the Tamarindo trio (with William Parker and Nasheet Waits), Malaby has a significant influence on contemporary improvisation.
+From Paul Motian’s Electric Bebop Band, the Liberation Orchestra of Charlie Haden, Fred Hersh, Ches Smith, Mark Helias, Kris Davis, or Tubacello to the Tamarindo trio (with William Parker and Nasheet Waits), Malaby has had a significant influence on contemporary improvisation.

-We find him in February joined by keyboard wizard Jozef Dumoulin (Lidlboj, Octurn, The Red Hill Orchestra feat.
-Ellery Eskelin and Dan Weiss), in a trio of the young but extremely promising Belgian drummer Samuel Ber (Kris Defoort, Nic Thys, Bo Van Der Werf, Guillaume Orti, Bram De Looze), with whom they effortlessly shift between free improv and compositions by drummer Ber.
+With this trio, he is joined by keyboard wizard Jozef Dumoulin (Lidlboj, Octurn, The Red Hill Orchestra feat.
+Ellery Eskelin and Dan Weiss), and the young but extremely promising Belgian drummer Samuel Ber (Kris Defoort, Nic Thys, Bo Van Der Werf, Guillaume Orti, Bram De Looze), with whom they effortlessly shift between free improvisation and compositions by drummer Ber.

 Tony Malaby: Tenor Saxophone Jozef Dumoulin: Keys Samuel Ber: Drums